 One of the beautiful things about trail running is that you can focus on your effort level and the nature around you, not your watch and even splits!

 As soon as you reach a hill, or some tricky terrain, the chances are that your target race pace will go out the window, so don’t stress about it and focus on running with a consistent effort level.

 4. Hills, hills, hills

 Learn to love the hills.
 I know it’s hard!
-I love the hills but am very slow at climbing them (it’s a development area for me 🙂 ).
+I love the hills but they are always challenging, no matter how experienced a trail runner you become.